 (Update June, 2020: After several customers reported that they were put off by the aroma and price of Sweet Dreams, I put together a sweeter, less pungent blend of oils for sleep called Sleepy.
 It contains Organic Ylang Ylang Complete, Red Mandarin, Pemou, Organic Himalayan Cedarwood, Wildcrafted Cape Chamomile.

-I still love the aroma Sweet Dreams, althought you can say that it takes an acquired taste to appreciate it.
+I still love the aroma Sweet Dreams, although you can say that it takes an acquired taste to appreciate it.
 In fact, it’s the one I recommend for those who resonate with Valerian and other essential oils with a musty aroma, and for those who want the most potent essential oils for sleep.)

 How should you use these essential oils to improve sleep?
 There are several different ways.